corbado/example-passkeys-php-laravel/README.md

-# Passkey integration example for PHP Laravel
+# Passkey-First Authentication Example for PHP Laravel

 This is a sample implementation of a PHP Laravel application that offers passkey authentication.
 For simple passkey-first authentication, the Corbado web component is used.

+Please read the [full blog post](https://www.corbado.com/blog/passkeys-php-laravel) to understand all the required steps for a passkey integration into PHP Laravel apps.

 ## File structure